Black History Month at the Library

 We've collated resource collections of fiction, non-fiction, films, and documentaries about Black history and Black experience.
 Our lists have a mixture of digital and physical resources.
-Read and watch online or use our click and collect service to borrow physical items.

 - Black British history and culture - including Windrush, Akala, Andrea Levy, David Olosoga, and Reni-Eddo Lodge.

 - Global Majority - including the Civil Rights movement, Maya Angelou, Toni Morrison, and Alice Walker in the USA, and Apartheid, Nelson Mandela and Chimamanda Ngozi Adichie in Africa.

 - Books and resources for creatives at City Campus.